Dongfeng Yufeng

 The Dongfeng Yufeng (东风御风) or Dongfeng E-Travel is a light commercial van produced by the Chinese automaker Dongfeng since 2012.

 Overview

 The Dongfeng Yufeng launched in 2012 was powered by a 3.0 liter fuel injected turbo diesel engine with a maximum horsepower of 136 hp and a torque of 300N·m.
 Three wheelbase models were available including a 3100mm short wheelbase version, a 3610mm regular wheelbase version, and a 4210mm long wheelbase version.
 Two variants of roof heights were also offered including a 2317mm regular version and a 2532mm tall roof version.
 All versions available as passenger or panel van models.

-A facelift model was revealed in July 2016 with the updated powertrain qualified for the National Standard V emissions regulation in China.
+A facelifted model was revealed in July 2016 with the updated powertrain qualified for the National Standard V emissions regulation in China.

+V9 and A100 logistics version

+The V9 moniker was added for the passenger versions, while another variant called the A100 logistics version was launched in 2018 alongside the EA100 electric logistics version.
+The V9 and A100 adds a new powertrain with a Weichai Power supplied 2.3-litre turbo engine producing 110hp and 280N·m and a 2.5-litre turbo engine producing 136hp and 300N·m, with the transmission being Hyundai WIA supplied 6-speed manual transmissions, with optional automatic transmissions available.

+V9+ facelift

+The Yufeng V9+ is the facelift for the 2023 model year with a completely redesigned front end.
+The V9+ is available as a cargo van with a 2.3-litre turbo engine producing 100kW and 350N·m or a 2.3-litre turbo engine producing 105kW and 380N·m.
+The V9+ passenger version shares the same powertrain with an addition of a 2.0-litre turbo engine.